 “Practicing law allows me to combine my interests in history, writing, policy and current affairs into a single, meaningful profession,” said Brooke.
 “I begin my career with invaluable lessons learned about leadership, cooperation, fundraising and diligence through my work on the UH Law Review, where I collaborated with classmates, UH professors and with the academic and legal community at large,” she added.

 Prior to joining the firm, Brooke was a Judicial Extern for Judge Derrick H.M.
 Chan of the First Circuit Court.
 A Dean’s Scholar and graduate of Boston University, she earned a B.A. in International Relations, with a concentration in International Systems & World Order and European Regional Affairs.

-Brooke also worked for two years as a Web Developer and Project Manager to create and maintain websites and databases for prominent international projects, including the Truth and Justice Commission for Kenya and the United Nations Human Rights Council Review.
+Following graduation, Brooke worked in the field of human rights and information systems for two years as a web developer and project manager to create and maintain websites and databases for prominent international projects, including the Truth and Justice Commission for Kenya and the United Nations Human Rights Council Review.